6 MINUTES: A LONG EXPOSURE PHOTOGRAPHY PROJECT

 THE AIM FOR THE FUTURE

 The exhibition: The photos will go on display once I have photographed 75 units, which is the length of time that used to comprise a full working day.
 I want to inspire people to think.
 Not to let ideas simply enter the mind and then disappear, but to stop and really think about what they enjoy in life and how they can find ways to spend more time doing these things.
 I am not suggesting for a moment that everyone should quit their job as I did, I simply want to encourage people to work out ways to do more of what makes them happy and live life to its fullest.
 No person has said it better that Alan Watts in his inspiring speech ‘What if money was no object?’, which I regularly listen to when I am in need of inspiration.

 The project is progressing naturally over time as I travel to new destinations, photographing both commissions and personal projects such as this one.
 So far the project spans four continents: South America, Europe, Asia and Australasia.
 I love the moment when the exposure finishes and I first get to see the photo, as it is impossible to predict exactly how the photo will look.

 The photos are evolving gradually too.
 Initially, all photos were 6 minute exposures.
 Now, I have also taken some 12 minute exposures when I feel it will produce a better image, such as the photo of star trails over Cotopaxi and the Monastery in Myanmar.
 While the 6 minute theme remains, this project is not about following rules and as such I am also now experimenting with long exposure photography and the idea of producing a triptych of two minute exposures of the same scene (i.e. 6 minutes in total).

 I hope you enjoy the selection of photos below.
-For updates on this project and information about future exhibitions and photography workshops, you can join me on my travels here.
+For updates on this project and information about future exhibitions and photography workshops, you can stay in touch here.